Meal Timing and Metabolic Health: What Science Shows

 Your body is better equipped to process nutrients during the morning and early afternoon.
 Studies consistently highlight the benefits of consuming the majority of your calories earlier in the day.

-For instance, a 2022 study in Obesity Reviews revealed that individuals who consumed most of their calories earlier in the day experienced greater weight loss and improvements in blood sugar, cholesterol, and insulin sensitivity compared to those who ate later [1].
+A 2022 study in Obesity Reviews revealed that individuals who consumed most of their calories earlier in the day experienced greater weight loss and improvements in blood sugar, cholesterol, and insulin sensitivity compared to those who ate later.

 Additionally, delaying your first meal of the day can have measurable effects.
-Research shows that for every hour you postpone eating, glucose levels rise by about 0.6%, and insulin resistance (measured through HOMA-IR) increases by 3% [8].
-Nutritionist Audra Wilson, MS, RDN, CSOWM, CSCS, suggests a structured eating schedule to optimize metabolic health: have breakfast within an hour of waking, eat lunch four to five hours later, and maintain a similar gap between lunch and dinner [9].
-She emphasizes, "Your body needs energy in the morning, so fuel it accordingly" [9].
-To enhance these benefits, aim for 25–30 grams of protein at breakfast and prioritize calorie intake during breakfast and lunch, keeping dinner lighter [1].
+Research shows that for every hour you postpone eating, glucose levels rise by about 0.6%, and insulin resistance (measured through HOMA-IR) increases by 3%.
+Nutritionist Audra Wilson, MS, RDN, CSOWM, CSCS, suggests a structured eating schedule to optimize metabolic health: have breakfast within an hour of waking, eat lunch four to five hours later, and maintain a similar gap between lunch and dinner.
+She emphasizes, "Your body needs energy in the morning, so fuel it accordingly."

 The Downsides of Late-Night Eating